 Musical Opinion Magazine

 The orchestra has collaborated with many internationally-renowned soloists including Jamal Aliyev, Thomas Gould, George Harliono, Aleksei Kiseliov, Jennifer Pike, Yury Revich, Leonard Schreiber and Raphael Wallfisch.
-Each Season, Firebird showcases a small number of prize-winning conductors of the younger generation.
-The orchestra also organises an annual composition competition for young composers, with a cash prize and live performance for the composer of the winning work.
+Most concerts are conducted by George Jackson or Michael Thrift, with whom Firebird has a longstanding relationship.
+The orchestra also organises an annual composition competition for young composers, with a financial award and live performance for the composer of the winning work.
 Angela Slater is among the recent prize-winners.

 “The most exquisite sound imaginable!”